 The inspiration

+As you know I’m a big soup person.
+I love making soups because not only do they taste delicious, but they’re also easy, usually lower in calories and a great way to incorporate your daily dose of vegetables.
+Instead of eating turkey sandwiches on repeat, I decided to make Turkey Soup with leftover turkey one year and it was a big hit.
 The inspiration for this recipe came from a cooking show.
 The cook ( I don’t remember who) was making dinner on a Friday night from the week’s meatloaf leftovers.
 That sounded like a great idea to me and I loved that she used up food that might have gone to waste.
 That one idea led me to create this recipe.

-Make Turkey Soup throughout the year
+Make Turkey Soup with leftover turkey throughout the year

 I made a large turkey breast in the slow cooker.
 I used the following dried herbs to season the turkey before adding it to the slow cooker: basil, oregano, bay leaf, Italian seasoning, rosemary, garlic salt and pepper.
 It was cooked with a cup of chicken broth for added flavor.
 Lastly, I also added a few sprigs of oregano, rosemary and thyme.
 I can never get enough for fresh herbs.
+We ate this for dinner one night with mashed potatoes and then made the soup the next night.

 Visit on our Social Channels!